“Customers that used to have to shop in stores must now want to shop” – IHL

 Additionally, consumers no longer simply accept a product being out of stock at a store.
 29% of Amazon Prime Members and 17% of nonmembers will simply buy a product online when they can’t find it on store shelves.

-That’s why according to IHL the most important new reality on the ground is the fact that customers that used to have to shop in stores must now want to shop.
+That’s why, according to IHL, the most important new reality for knowing how to drop ship successfully is being aware of the fact that customers who used to have to shop in stores must now want to shop.

 Ecommerce Giants Have More Inventory